Computer-aided Manufacturing: advantages and disadvantages (a guide for students)

 Design & Technology students often use a range of hardwoods, softwoods, and manufactured boards.
 This article summarises the properties, stock forms, and uses of timbers and manufactured boards, helping students to revise these topics.
 It concludes with sample examination questions from the Cambridge AS/A Level syllabus.
 How is timber made?
 Common Timber Stock Forms Properties … Read more

 Design & Technology students often use a range of paper, cardboards, and other lightweight materials used in graphic products and architectural models.
-This article summarises the properties, stock forms, and uses of these materials, helping students to revise these topics.
+This article summarises the properties, stock forms, and common uses of these materials.
 It concludes with sample examination questions from the Cambridge IGCSE and AS/A Level syllabus.
-Cardboard … Read more
+Common properties of paper, card, and … Read more

 Computer-Aided Design: examples and applications for students